softwaresaved/distance-consultancy/developer/WriteNumericalEngine.md

 * Rename the project
 * Go through the project properties
 * Compile the project with no compatibility
-* Copy the DLL to the \Compatibility directory
+* Copy the DLL to the \Compatibility folder
 * Compile again with project compatibility
 * Fix the Tester project
 * Test: